Please don't list this on a work's page as a trope. Examples can go on the work's YMMV tab.

 Natsume is often blamed for every bad thing in the Harvest Moon franchise.
 While their localizations do tend to have glitches the originals don't, features are sometimes taken out, they Bowdlerise, and their translations are far from perfect, they do not make the games.
 Marvelous does, and even then they began with the Game Boy Advance (before it was in the hands of Pack-In-Video and later Victor Interactive Software; the latter which was eventually acquired by Marvelous).

-LJN Toys is blamed for the games they published, even though most weren't made by them.
+LJN Toys is blamed for the (mostly licensed) games they published, even though most weren't made by them.

 Lord Kat actually referenced this during one of his "Until We Win" segments, noting that one particularly bad game, although it had the LJN rainbow on the box, was actually developed by Rare.